denten-books/plain-text/1-chapter.md

 for forsaking its past, for preferring one partial phenomenon to the whole reality" [@moreno_who_1953, 233].
-The "illusion of the perfected product" reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spotanious activity.
+The "illusion of the perfected product" reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
 Through robots, life becomes a script.

 In the name of comfort, safety, and prolonged life, technologists and